 - Minimum SI comprises basic information required for initial access and information for acquiring any other SI.
 Minimum SI consists of: - MIB contains cell barred status information and essential physical layer information of the cell required to receive further system information, e.g. CORESET#0 configuration.
 MIB is periodically broadcast on BCH. - SIB1 defines the scheduling of other system information blocks and contains information required for initial access.
-SIB1 is also referred to as Remaining Minimum SI (RMSI) and is periodically broadcast on DL-SCH or sent in a dedicated manner on DL-SCH to UEs in RRC\CONNECTED. - Other SI encompasses all SIBs not broadcast in the Minimum SI.
-Those SIBs can either be periodically broadcast on DL-SCH, broadcast on-demand on DL-SCH (i.e. upon request from UEs in RRC\IDLE, RRC\INACTIVE, or RRC\CONNECTED), or sent in a dedicated manner on DL-SCH to UEs in RRC\CONNECTED (i.e., upon request, if configured by the network, from UEs in RRC\CONNECTED or when the UE has an active BWP with no common search space configured).
-Other SI consists of: - SIB2 contains cell re-selection information, mainly related to the serving cell; - SIB3 contains information about the serving frequency and intra-frequency neighbouring cells relevant for cell re-selection (including cell re-selection parameters common for a frequency as well as cell specific reselection parameters); - SIB4 contains information about other NR frequencies and inter-frequency neighbouring cells relevant for cell re-selection (including cell re-selection parameters common for a frequency as well as cell specific reselection parameters), which can also be used for NR idle/inactive measurements; - SIB5 contains information about E-UTRA frequencies and E-UTRA neighbouring cells relevant for cell reselection (including cell re-selection parameters common for a frequency as well as cell specific re-selection parameters); - SIB6 contains an ETWS primary notification; - SIB7 contains an ETWS secondary notification; - SIB8 contains a CMAS warning notification; - SIB9 contains information related to GPS time and Coordinated Universal Time (UTC); - SIB10 contains the Human-Readable Network Names (HRNN) of the NPNs listed in SIB1; - SIB11 contains information related to idle/inactive measurements; - SIBpos contains positioning assistance data as defined in TS 37.355 [43] and TS 38.331 [12].
+SIB1 is also referred to as Remaining Minimum SI (RMSI) and is periodically broadcast on DL-SCH or sent in a dedicated manner on DL-SCH to UEs in RRC_CONNECTED. - Other SI encompasses all SIBs not broadcast in the Minimum SI.
+Those SIBs can either be periodically broadcast on DL-SCH, broadcast on-demand on DL-SCH (i.e. upon request from UEs in RRC_IDLE, RRC_INACTIVE, or RRC_CONNECTED), or sent in a dedicated manner on DL-SCH to UEs in RRC_CONNECTED (i.e., upon request, if configured by the network, from UEs in RRC_CONNECTED or when the UE has an active BWP with no common search space configured or when the UE configured with inter cell beam management is receiving DL-SCH from a TRP with PCI different from serving cell's PCI).
+Other SI consists of: - SIB2 contains cell re-selection information, mainly related to the serving cell; - SIB3 contains information about the serving frequency and intra-frequency neighbouring cells relevant for cell re-selection (including cell re-selection parameters common for a frequency as well as cell specific reselection parameters); - SIB4 contains information about other NR frequencies and inter-frequency neighbouring cells relevant for cell re-selection (including cell re-selection parameters common for a frequency as well as cell specific reselection parameters), which can also be used for NR idle/inactive measurements; - SIB5 contains information about E-UTRA frequencies and E-UTRA neighbouring cells relevant for cell reselection (including cell re-selection parameters common for a frequency as well as cell specific re-selection parameters); - SIB6 contains an ETWS primary notification; - SIB7 contains an ETWS secondary notification; - SIB8 contains a CMAS warning notification; - SIB9 contains information related to GPS time and Coordinated Universal Time (UTC); - SIB10 contains the Human-Readable Network Names (HRNN) of the NPNs listed in SIB1; - SIB11 contains information related to idle/inactive measurements; - SIB15 contains information related to disaster roaming;